Group Solo Travel in South Africa

 why Travel solo to south africa?

 Adrenaline, wildlife and wine?
 Combinations like that can’t be ignored and a solo trip to South Africa takes in all three…

-Thanks to cosmopolitan Cape Town, impressive undulating landscapes, rolling vineyards and of course, its world-famous wildlife – South Africa proves to be, time and again, a place where solo travellers can tick so much from their bucket-list.
+Thanks to cosmopolitan Cape Town, rolling vineyards and of course, its world-famous wildlife – South Africa proves to be, time and again, a place where solo travellers can tick so much from their bucket lists.

-In just two weeks, you can cover wine-tasting in Stellenbosch, swimming with penguins along the Cape Peninsula, whale watching in Hermanus, abseiling (yes, abseiling) down Table Mountain and surfing in Knysna.
-If you’re looking for somewhere that (almost) has it all – South Africa could be it.
+In just two weeks, you can cover wine-tasting in Stellenbosch, game driving in Kruger, snorkelling in kelp forests to look for octopus, abseiling (yes, abseiling) down Table Mountain and ziplining on the Panorama Route.
+If you’re looking for somewhere that has it all – South Africa could be it.

 South Africa facts